-l Survey oonses Local Population Statistics

-Frequency % %

-Ethnic Origin White 81 40% 31%
+Overall Survey Responses Local Population Statistics Frequency % % Ethnic Origin (2011 Census) White English / Welsh / Scottish / Northern Irish / British 81 40% 31%

-(2011 Census) English /

-Welsh /

-Scottish /

-Northern

-Irish /

-British

 Car Availability: Those responding to the survey were much more likely to own a car or a van than the general local population.
-The 2011 census indicates that 54.7 % of households in the South Norwood ward had a car or van available compared with of respondents reporting owning a car, van or both.
+The 2011 census indicates that 54.7 % of households in the South Norwood ward had a car or van available compared with 82% of respondents reporting owning a car, van or both.